organisciak/dissertation/document/2_crowdsourcing.md

 It is seen most clearly in cases such as question and answer websites (e.g., Stack Overflow, Ask Metafilter, Quora).
 However, increasing the pool applies in much more than cases of 'wisdom': many successful websites receive the bulk of their contributions from a small core group of contributors [e.g., Wikipedia - @muchnik_origins_2013; Transcribe Bentham - @causer_transcription_2012; The Commons - @springer_for_2008] and the benefit of opening up their projects to public contributions is in increasingly the likelihood of a "power user" [@springer_for_2008].

-The second lesson that permeates crowdsourcing is the idea of aggregation that results in a product better than the sum of its parts.
+The second lesson of the wisdom of the crowds that permeates crowdsourcing is the idea of aggregation that results in a product better than the sum of its parts.
 Grand projects like Wikipedia and FoldIt^[An online research-supporting game that looks for the most efficient ways to fold proteins.] [@khatib_algorithm_2011] allow contributions to build on the work of past contributors.

 **Human computation**.